Abandoned & Little-Known Airfields:

 as it was not listed in The Airport Directory Company's 1937 Airports Directory (courtesy of Bob Rambo).

-The earliest depiction of Skyport Airport which has been located
+The earliest photo of Skyport Airport which has been located

 The January 1950 San Antonio Sectional Chart (courtesy of David Brooks)

-described Skyport as a commercial airport having a total of three unpaved runways, with the longest being 3,350'.
+described Skyport as a commercial airport having a total of 3 unpaved runways, with the longest being 3,350'.

 David Brooks recalled, "My Uncle would go out to airfields to watch the planes & I liked to tag along.